How much does a funeral cost?

 “When somebody dies, that's not the only expense that’s left behind,” says Paskin.
 There could be medical bills, legal bills, [and] accounting bills.
 Depending on where they were living, there could still be rent [and] utilities.

-When you die, life insurance pays out a death benefit to your designated beneficiaries, which can be used however they please.
+Life insurance will pay a death benefit to your designated beneficiaries, which can be used however they please.
 Extenuating circumstances notwithstanding, the turnaround time to get the death benefit tends to be pretty short, sometimes even within a week of filing a claim.

-With the right coverage in place, your family will be able to use the payout to finance your funeral and additional expenses, which will allow them to focus on honoring your legacy.
+With the right coverage in place, your family will be able to use the payout to finance your funeral and additional expenses.
+This will allow them to focus on honoring your legacy.

 Other ways to pay for a funeral